paoloitaliani/Text-Classification/README.md

 ## Conclusions

 We managed to build computationally inexpensive models that are able to produce very accurate classifications.
 It interesting how we can solve such a complicated problem in just few minutes.
+The best result is given by the addition of the LSTM layer to our neural network, but the slightly advantage in terms of accuracy comes at the cost of its computational expensiveness.